 - Ensure that you address your leadership and management needs separately and get appropriate assistance to address your deficiencies.
 Doing one well will not compensate for doing the other poorly.
 Here’s a free recruitment tool to help you understand the difference between leadership and management and why this matters.

 In summary, scaling your firm is a recruitment strategy that fits your needs if you wish to grow while not depending upon yourself for your revenue.
 Ultimately, it’s about duplicating what you and others do while adding what is lacking.
 Applying the above best practices can be the difference between scaling success and failure.
-If you have any questions related to your scaling, feel free to reach out to me at email@example.com.
+If you have any questions related to scaling your recruiting business, feel free to reach out to me at firstname.lastname@example.org.